apolesskiy/just-save-load-godot/README.md

 # Just Save and Load, Please!

 Godot makes it a bit hard to save and load game state.
 There are many tutorials out there on how to do it, but no obvious, standardized means.
-This is not surprising, as deciding what data to save (or not) is individual to each game, and restoring a highly interlinked game state is also not at all trivial.
+This is not surprising,.
+Deciding what data to save (or not) is individual to each game, and restoring a highly interlinked game state is also not trivial.

-This plugin seeks to add another layer of duct tape by providing a modular, simple way to save and load arbitrary objects.
+This plugin is another layer of duct tape to this problem.
+It provides a modular, (relatively) simple way to save and load arbitrary objects.

 ## This is useful if...
 * You store game state outside of the scene tree, e.g. with a data-oriented pattern that builds the scene tree dynamically.
 * You want to save a custom class without making it a Resource.
 * You plan on people sharing the data you are saving.

 ## This is not useful if...
 * You are trying to save the scene tree.
-It could potentially sorta work, but would be very buggy, unwieldy, and generally not worth the effort.
-Use PackedScene instead.
+It could potentially work, but would be buggy and unwieldy.
+Prefer PackedScene and/or dynamically building the scene tree from data.
 * You're trying to store other data like textures, etc in your save file.
 You can still use the plugin to store object data, but you probably want store resource-shaped things alongside in a zip file and load it separately.
 * You're trying to outright replace Resources.
-Godot does some pretty smart things with resources that this plugin does not do.
-Resources are still very much recommended for assets to be packed with the game.
+Godot does some very smart things with resources that this plugin does not do.
+Resources are still recommended for assets to be packed with the game.

 ## Usage
 To be saved, an object needs to satisfy the following requirements: